Roth Conversions — Not the Best Solution for Many Households

 By repeating this strategy over several years, you can shift a significant amount of wealth into a tax-free Roth with minimal tax pain, while fulfilling your charitable desires.

-* Itemized deductions include charitable contributions plus state/local taxes, mortgage interest, and medical expenses in excess of 7.5% of AGI.
+* Itemized deductions include charitable contributions plus state/local taxes, mortgage interest, medical expenses in excess of 7.5% of AGI.
 There are income-based limits to this strategy depending on whether the contribution was in appreciated assets or cash.
 Also note that the IRA conversion may trigger the 3.8% Net Investment Income Tax on some of the converted funds.

 The Bottom Line